intershop/intershop-pwa/docs/guides/nginx-startup.md

 - `COMPRESSION=off` disables compression (default `on`)
 - `DEVICE_DETECTION=off` disables user-agent detection (default `on`)
 - `PROMETHEUS=on` enables [Prometheus](https://prometheus.io) metrics exports on port `9113` (default `off`)
+- `SSL=on` to switch on HTTPS.
+Look above for further explanation.

 ## Features